Dan-wanna-M/formatron/README.md

 Formatron focuses on being modular and easily embeddable into existing and future pipelines.
-While this may require users to write a bit more code initially, it makes maintaining and updating the pipeline in the long run.
+While this may require users to write a bit more code initially, it makes maintaining and updating the pipeline painless in the long run.
 ## What Formatron Can't Do Now
 ### Support OpenAI or in general API-based LLM solutions
 They don't support efficient logits masking per token, nullifying most benefits